 Trying to lose some weight?
 Feeling low and craving more energy?
 Trying to get those sugar levels in check?
 All these are perfect reasons to try out a ketogenic diet.
 This free keto calculator works as a personalized keto diet companion that allows you to plan out your calorie intake on a weekly basis.
 Pick your optimal keto macros ratio, choose your goals, and stock up on those fat bombs!

-Before embarking on your keto weight loss journey, please remember to consult a professional dietitian to pick the optimal diet plan!
+🙋 Before embarking on your keto weight loss journey, please remember to consult a professional dietitian to pick the optimal diet plan!
+If you suffer from any chronic diseases, remember to talk to your doctor first.
 This ketogenic calculator should be used as a guideline only.

 What is a ketogenic diet?

 The main idea behind a keto diet is to shift your body's metabolism.
 Instead of burning mostly carbohydrates to obtain energy, your body will be switching to burning fats and ketones.

 In order to achieve this effect, you will need to change the proportion in your macronutrients intake.
 The typical keto macros ratio is 70% fats, 5% carbohydrates, and 25% protein.
 You can compare it with the typically recommended values presented in the macro calculator.

 Once the structure of your macros changes, your body will enter a state called ketosis.
 Since you're not providing enough carbohydrates to allow it to generate energy from glucose, your body will start burning fats.
 When the fat stored in your cells is broken down to produce energy, ketones (a particular type of acid) will be produced as a side effect of this process.